35+ React 19 Interview Questions 2025: useActionState, useOptimistic & Form Actions

 Notice several important changes.
 First, we pass a function to action instead of onSubmit—this is form Actions at work.
 Second, the action receives formData automatically, so we don't need controlled inputs for simple forms.
 Third, whatever the action returns becomes the new state, giving us error handling without try-catch.

-What interviewers are looking for: Understanding that useActionState encapsulates the pending-success-error cycle.
-Candidates who explain the data flow (action returns state, isPending reflects execution) demonstrate they've internalized the model.
+This signature encapsulates the pending-success-error cycle that every form needs.
+Candidates who can explain this data flow (action returns state, isPending reflects execution) demonstrate they've internalized the model.

-This question tests whether candidates understand the UX implications of async operations and how React 19 addresses perceived latency.
+These questions test whether candidates understand the UX implications of async operations.

 Before React 19, implementing this required careful state management.
 You'd track both the "real" state and the "optimistic" state, merge them for display, and handle rollback on errors.
 It was doable but tedious and error-prone.